jamal919/gronthalap.com/_posts/2021-03-06-The-Book-of-Ichigo-Ichie.md

 ---
 layout: post
-title: The Book of Ichigo Ichie: The Art of Making the Most of Every Moment, the Japanese Way
+title: The Book of Ichigo Ichie - The Art of Making the Most of Every Moment, the Japanese Way
-category: Haector Garcaia, Francesc Miralles, Charlotte Whittle
+category: Haector Garcaia
 tags: [Philosophy]
 ---